-If you want to buy your pass in one of the info points in the city, you might miss on some free transport that the card would likely give you, also from the airport to the city centre.
+If you want to buy your pass at one of the info points in the city, you might miss some free transport that the card would likely give you, also from the airport to the city center.

 How to use the Budapest City Card

 Specific rules apply to how to use the Budapest card pass.
-This is a handy checklist on what to do when you buy the pass and how to activate it.
+This is a handy checklist on what to do when you buy the key and how to activate it.